akalabri/SpaceX_Falcon9_FirstStage_Landing_Prediction/DataCollection&Wrangling/README.md

 - Specifically, we will focus on the `PayloadMass` column, calculate the mean of the non-null values, and replace NULL values with the calculated mean.
 - The `LandingPad` column with NULL values will be left as is, as it indicates the absence of a landing pad.

+### Additional Attributes

+- The dataset includes various attributes, including Flight Number, Date, Booster version, Payload mass, Orbit, Launch Site, and more.
+- We will also consider attributes such as Grid Fins, Reused, Legs, Block, Reused count, Serial, Longitude, and Latitude of launch.

+### Outcome Classification

+- The `Outcome` column indicates if the first stage successfully landed.
+We will convert landing outcomes to binary classes:
+  - 0 represents a bad outcome (the booster did not land successfully).
+  - 1 represents a good outcome (the booster did land successfully).

 ## Future Analysis

 With a clean and well-structured dataset, we can perform various analyses and visualizations to gain insights into SpaceX launches.
 Potential future steps include: